Teodor92/cv-assets/README.md

 ## Volunteer Work

+**Telerik Academy** - **Mentor** - Sofia, Bulgaria

+I was in charge of providing technical and career help to a group of mentees that were par of the Telerik Academy Alpha academy.

+---
 **Software University Foundation** - **Technical Writer** - Sofia, Bulgaria

 Wrote several chapters for the 'Introduction to Programming' books published by the Software University Foundation.